 top of page

-Harnessing our Gardens provides space for Black Femme movement artists to contemplate and consider a portion of their story, within their own voice, archive Black dance lineage within MA, and encourage our local community to engage with dance as a liberating activity.
+Here we provide space for Black Femme movement artists to contemplate and consider a portion of their story, within their own voice, archive Black dance lineage within Massachusetts, and encourage our communities to engage with dance as a liberating activity.

-For Black Femmes, our persistence and contributions in a world that denies us our right to - simply be - is astounding.
+The world denies Black Femmes our right to simply, be, and yet our persistence and contributions in the face of this erasure are astounding.
 I question what it means to reveal truths, rather than swallow pain.
-I wonder how to protect our sacred presence while showcasing our complexity and beauty.
+I wonder how to protect our sacred beauty while showcasing our complexity.
 This work is heavily inspired by choreographers like Ntozake Shange who effortlessly bridged dance and writing.
 The project’s namesake is an ode to one of my favorite poets, Alice Walker.
+As I re-read Walker’s essay “In Search of Our Mother’s Gardens” I felt a deep sensation that the questions I ask through this project have been pondered by my ancestors.
+Walker writes, “Guided by my heritage of a love of beauty and a respect for strength, in search of my mother's garden, I found my own.”
 How far deep do our roots grow?
 How far forward will our legacies bloom?

 Join us for our book launch celebratory lunch on